-After the consortium's privately submitted proposal to NorthWestern's board was rejected last Friday, MPPI said it had no choice but to make its intentions public.
-In the letter sent to NorthWestern's board of directors Thursday, MPPI said its offer represents a 17% premium to NorthWestern's unaffected closing stock price on April 28, the day before MPPI's intentions to purchase NorthWestern were made public (see NGI, May 9).
+After the consortium’s privately submitted proposal to NorthWestern’s board was rejected last Friday, MPPI said it had no choice but to make its intentions public.
+In the letter sent to NorthWestern’s board of directors Thursday, MPPI said its offer represents a 17% premium to NorthWestern’s unaffected closing stock price on April 28, the day before MPPI’s intentions to purchase NorthWestern were made public (see Power Market Today, May 4).

 NorthWestern’s board said that if it receives a formal proposal, it will review such a proposal consistent with its fiduciary responsibilities.